Open Actively Recruiting

 Exclusion Criteria:

-• Previously installed rods or metal hardware that would prevent bone mineral density evaluation of the lumbar spine.
+• Previously installed rods or metal hardware that would prevent bone mineral density evaluation of the lumbar spine (note: only two of the L1-L4 vertebrae are necessary for evaluation).

 • History of treatment with denosumab, anti-sclerostin antibody, parathyroid hormone, bisphosphonates, or any other experimental therapy for OI within 6 months prior to any study baseline assessment.